 Words to describe negative interactions:

 For more resources on the Listening Exam and VCE EAL, check out The Ultimate Guide to EAL.
-To see further advice, resources and samples for listening practice, see EAL Listening Practice, EAL Listening Practice And Resources and Tips on EAL Listening.
+To see further advice, resources and samples for listening practice, see EAL Listening Practice And Resources (Part 1), EAL Listening Practice (Part 2), Tips on EAL Listening and How To Take Speedy Notes During Listening Component of VCE EAL Exam.